jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume/resume-2018.md

               <br /><br />
               I think the time I spent writing those tests was a waste of time, partly because there were parts of the system that I skipped testing (because I did not know how to test them), and partly because I did not have the goal of using the tests to make the design of the system better.
 (During that time I do not yet know that books such as <a href="https://www.bookdepository.com/Working-Effectively-with-Legacy-Code-Michael-Feathers/9780131177055">"Working Effectively with Legacy Code"</a> exists.)
               <br /><br />
               Don't get me wrong here.
 I don't hate unit testing.
-During that time I already have a great appreciation about the benefits of having unit tests — it's been three years already since I first heard about unit testing and TDD.
+During that time I already have a great appreciation on the benefits of having unit tests — it's been three years already since I first heard about unit testing and TDD.
               <br /><br />
               But I think I should have told my team leads about my opinion that writing those tests was just a waste of time.
 If I told them about it, they might have explained to me why those tests should be written, and they might have helped me look for ways to write tests for the <em>untestables</em>.
 But I was very timid during that time and was afraid to express my opinions.
               <br /><br />
               But despite that experience, I'm not against writing tests.
-I am even a <a href="/tdd-quotes/">TDD advocate</a> today through the influence of Uncle Bob Martin.
+I am even a <a href="/quotes/tdd-quotes/">TDD advocate</a> today through the influence of Uncle Bob Martin.
 But writing tests after the production code is already written requires a somewhat different skillset than doing TDD.
 I was, and is still, not skillfull on writing tests <em>after-the-fact</em>.
 But I'm trying to be good at it also.
               <!--
               (I'm currently reading <a href="https://www.bookdepository.com/Working-Effectively-with-Legacy-Code-Michael-Feathers/9780131177055">"Working Effectively with Legacy Code"</a>.)
                -->